MetalHexx/TeensyROM-UI/README.md

 #### Modern Desktop Warriors
 If you multitask a lot and don't always have a lot of time to sink into a full C64 play session, this is for you.
 Turn on the C64, load the UI, click random, and you get instant gratification from a quick play session.

-#### Kids
-Kids have short attention spans.
-The randomization features are invaluable here and will keep them engaged for much longer.

 #### Chiptune Lovers
 This is the retro jukebox you've been looking for.
 The continuous playing capability turns your 8-bit machine into a streaming service so can enjoy tunes hands free while you do other things.
 Nothing beats a true hardware SID experience. :)

 #### Purists
 Sure, this lacks the oldschool nostalgia.
 But I challenge you to give it a shot.
 Try the SID music player while you're busy doing other things.
 It also has plenty of file transfer utility to reduce the SD card / USB juggling operation.

+#### Realtime Programming Development Environment
+The automatic detection and synchronization of files has potential for realtime development or music making applications.

+#### Kids
+Kids have short attention spans.
+The randomization features are invaluable here and will keep them engaged for much longer.
+Try the play timer to automatically jump to new games.

+#### Conference / Demo Booths
+The selectable play timer provides a great way to automatically launch titles for hands free demonstration.

 ## The Project Story
 I am a late bloomer commodore 64 nerd.
 I found a C64 at an auction and thought, hey, maybe I can find a way to control one of these with MIDI to make some music.
 I started researching ways to get some games on this thing.